 He wrote as if the reader could keep up.

 That mattered culturally.
 Gould treated the general audience as intellectually serious.
 He did not assume public writing had to be stripped to slogans, and he did not hide his own commitments.
-By the 1980s he had become, as Harvard's memorial minute puts it, one of America's leading public intellectuals, not just a specialist with a side career in explanation.
+By the 1980s he had become, as Harvard's memorial minute puts it, one of America's leading public intellectuals, far beyond the role of a specialist with a side career in explanation.

-He fought bad science with history, not just outrage
+He fought bad science with history, not outrage alone

 One reason Gould's public work lasted is that he was not content to correct single facts.
 He wanted to show how mistaken ideas got built, institutionalized, and defended.